reportportal/agent-Python-RobotFramework/README.md

     pip install robotframework

-The latest stable version of library can be installed directly from github:
+The latest stable version of library is available on PyPI:

     pip install robotframework-reportportal